Ag-Utkarsh/AI-Powered-Market-Intelligence/README.md

 - **Source:** Google Play Store
 - **Raw Data:** `googleplaystore.csv`
 - **Cleaned Data:** `cleaned_googleplaystore.csv`
-  The cleaning and formatting steps are documented in [googleStoreData.ipynb](googleStoreData.ipynb).
+  The cleaning and formatting steps are documented in [googleStoreData.ipynb](googleStoreData.ipynb) For a summary of changes made to the dataset, do refer to [datasetCleaning.md](datasetCleaning.md).

 ## RAG Pipeline